marciovalim/flutter_translation/README.md

 You can also manage the current language state to switch between languages. <br>

 If you found this implementation too big, remember that without this package it would be even bigger 😜.
+Don't forget to star if you liked 😉.